Glossary of printing terms

 Barcodes

-A barcode is a code made up of black lines and white spaces that can be read by a scanner and contains product information, including it’s price.
+A barcode is a code made up of black lines and white spaces that can be read by a scanner and contains product information.

 Bindings